-In accordance with Opinion 2/15 on the EU-Singapore FTA of the Court of Justice of 16 May 2017, all the areas covered by the EPA would fall within the exclusive competence of the EU and, more particularly, within the scope of Article 207 TFEU.
+In accordance with Opinion 2/15 on the EU-Singapore FTA of the Court of Justice of 16 May 2017, all the areas covered by the EPA (being a Free Trade Agreement) would fall within the exclusive competence of the EU and, more particularly, within the scope of Article 207 TFEU.

-As a result, this Agreement is to be signed by the Union pursuant to a decision of the Council based on Article 218(5) TFEU.
+As a result, the Agreement is to be signed by the Union pursuant to a decision of the Council based on Article 218(5) TFEU and concluded by the Union pursuant to a decision of the Council based on Article 218(6) TFEU, following the European Parliament's consent.

-5 COMMUNICATION FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT, THE COUNCIL, THE EUROPEAN ECONOMIC AND SOCIAL COMMITTEE AND THE COMMITTEE OF THE REGIONS Trade Policy Review - An open, sustainable and assertive trade policy EUR-Lex - 52021DC0066 - EN - EUR-Lex (europa.eu)
+&lt;sup>5 COMMUNICATION FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT, THE COUNCIL, THE EUROPEAN ECONOMIC AND SOCIAL COMMITTEE AND THE COMMITTEE OF THE REGIONS Trade Policy Review - An open, sustainable and assertive trade policy EUR-Lex - 52021DC0066 - EN - EUR-Lex (europa.eu)

-6 https://eur-lex.europa.eu/legal-
+&lt;sup>6 https://eur-lex.europa.eu/legal-